zevenet/kube-nftlb/README.md

 ## Setting up our service :pushpin:

 We can configure our service with different settings.
 In general, to configure our service we will use annotations, a field used in our configuration file yaml.
-In a few words, annotations are a field that will allow us to enter data outside of kubernetes.
+In a few words, annotations are a field that will allow us to enter data outside kubernetes.

 Through this field we can configure our service with different values that nftlb supports.
 For example, we can configure the mode of our service, if our backends have persistence or change our load balancing scheduling.
-We are going to see all the configuration that we can add using annotations and then we are going to see a small example of the syntax of our annotations.
+We are going to see all the configuration that we can add using annotations, and then we are going to see a small example of the syntax of our annotations.

 ### Configure Mode
 We can configure how the load balancer layer 4 core is going to operate.
 The options are: